surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 Surge features full-keyboard microtuning support, and uses an implementation of the complete **Scala SCL** and **KBM** microtuning format.

-The **Tuning** menu option allows to import and **Apply .scl file tuning**, or **Apply .kbm keyboard mapping** files to use different scales than the standard one.
+The **Tuning** menu option allows you to import and **Apply .scl file tuning**, or **Apply .kbm keyboard mapping** files to use different scales than the standard one.
 Tuning settings are stored in the DAW state and optionally stored in a patch.

 ![](./images/Pictures/10000201000002F10000011A6A9F9518FC81E03D.png)